tlevine/www.thomaslevine.com/content/!/open-data-plans/index.md

 215/b6a:om: Who federates whom on Socrata?
-215/21a:om: Download data from other data portal software
+215/21a:om: Download data from other data portal software 215/7ad:om: Open data and MuckRock

+## Studies with open data

+215/bf1:om: Where is gentrification gonna happen next?
+215/1c0:om: Open data song
 215/b3e:om: Tutorial on analyzing open data

-215/7ad:om: Open data and MuckRock

-215/424:om: Compare official datasets (data.json) and all of the datasets by portal 215/1c0:om: Open data song
-215/41f:om: Open data file format by portal over time 215/ddf:om: Open Data Policy Best Practices 215/248:om: Socrata v GitHub
-215/bf1:om: Where is gentrification gonna happen next?